MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 * Sequences in stories.

-> Last night thieves broke into my house.
-They broke the backdoor window to unlock the door.
-Then they stole my all my socks and left.
+> Last night thieves broke into my when I was on vacation.
+They broke the backdoor window then unlocked the door.
+After they entered, they came into my bedroom, stole all my socks, and left.

 * Introducing the condition in a hypothetical